ewxrjk/rot13/README.md

 I wrote it partly for fun
 and partly because I didn't want all the setgid stuff in [bsdgames](https://packages.debian.org/bsdgames) appearing in my security reports.
+It is also rather a lot faster 😎

 ## Install